 When is the whale watching season in Puerto Vallarta?

 Whale watching season in Puerto Vallarta runs from mid-December to March.
 However, you may be lucky enough to see breaching whales a few weeks before and after.
 The exact dates will change from year to year (it ran from December 8 to March 23 in 2018).
-The 2019 dates are yet to be released, but when they are, we will make sure to update this blog post to keep you fully informed.

 What kind of whales are in Puerto Vallarta?